Bluefinger/bevy_rand/README.md

 ### Registering a PRNG for use with Bevy Rand

-Before a PRNG can be used via `GlobalEntropy` or `EntropyComponent`, it must be registered via the plugin.
+Before a PRNG can be used via `GlobalEntropy` or `Entropy`, it must be registered via the plugin.

 ```rust
 use bevy_ecs::prelude::*;